Kunj-13/Recovery-Tracker/README.md

 - **Navigate through the application:** Use the command line options to access different features such as adding milestones, updating personal information, or adding journal entries.
 - **Journal and Milestones:** Enter your daily experiences and track significant achievements as part of your recovery process.
 - **Health Metrics**: Regularly update and review health metrics as prompted by the application.

+## Structure of the Code

+Our application is structured around four main Python modules, each serving distinct roles within the system:

+1. **admin_module.py**
+- Purpose: Handles administrative functions related to user management.
+**Functions:**
+- register_user(): Registers a new user with their credentials and personal details.
+- display_users(): Lists all registered users.
+- list_entries(): Shows all journal entries for a specific user.
+2. **shared_functions.py**
+- Purpose: Provides utility functions that are used across the application.
+**Functions**:
+- hash_password(): Secures passwords by hashing them before storage.
+- read_credentials(), write_credentials(): Manages reading and writing user credentials to a file.
+3. **main.py**
+- Purpose: Acts as the entry point for the application, orchestrating user interactions and managing the application flow.
+**Main Functionality:**
+- Initiates the user interface.
+- Calls functions from other modules based on user input.
+4. **user_module.py**
+- Purpose: Manages functionalities specific to the user's personal data and recovery tracking.
+**Functions:**
+- update_user_info(): Updates personal information of the user.
+- add_personal_data(): Adds data related to the user’s recovery process.

+### Interaction Between Modules
+**Data Flow:** main.py serves as the controller that uses functions from admin_module.py and user_module-3.py to handle data input and operations.
+All modules interact with shared_functions.py for data management and utility operations like hashing.
+**User Commands:** Users interact primarily through main-8.py, which directs commands to appropriate modules based on the operation (e.g., registering a user, adding journal entries).